vidushikesharwani/College-Helper-Notes-Task-Organizer/README.md

 No Database Required
 All data is stored in simple files, making it portable and easy to run anywhere.

+##  Features

+###  Functional Requirements
+- Add, view, edit, and delete tasks
+- Add and store notes for different subjects
+- Mark tasks as completed
+- Data stored locally in text files (no database required)
+- Easy and fast to use

+###  Non-Functional Requirements
+- Minimal UI and simple interaction
+- Runs offline with no additional setup
+- Low system resources required
+- Beginner-friendly code for academic learning use

 # Full CRUD Operations

 ## Users can: